pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 ## SCENE 2: THE FIRST DOSE

-Lab Four was not a room, but a vivisectionist's cathedral.
+Lab Four was a vivisectionist's cathedral.
 Polished steel and armoured glass rose into a vaulted darkness, and the air, thick with the electric-ozone tang of imminent function, was a physical weight.
 Here, the low, ambient hum of the facility resolved into a polyphony of distinct machine-prayers: the sibilant hiss of hydraulic pressure, the reverent murmur of filtration systems, the soft, rhythmic sigh of an auto-sterilizer purging itself with violet fire.
 At the room's heart, an operating plinth stood like a sacrificial altar, its surface a web of nutrient-ports, sensory-jacks, and gleaming, patient restraints.

 And in those restraints lay Subject E-7.
 Nyx.